hishamkaleem/Septic-Comm/README.md

 4. Select the `Local Code` option and create the access key, taking note of the given `Access Key` and `Secret Access Key`

 ### Script Edits
-1. Replace the corresponding variables at the top of the `dataPlot.py` file with the obtained `Access Key` and `Secret Access Key`
+1. Replace the corresponding variables at the top of the `dataPlot2D.py` and `dataPlot3D.py` files with the obtained `Access Key` and `Secret Access Key`
-2. Replace the corresponding varibale at the top of the `dataPlot.py` file with your AWS S3 `Bucket Name`
+2. Replace the corresponding variables at the top of the `dataPlot2D.py` and `dataPlot3D.py` files with your AWS S3 `Bucket Name`
+3. Comment/Uncomment the appropriate blocks in both scripts to allow for local saving of HTML plot files if needed

-### Running the `dataPlot.py` script locally should now plot the sensor data stored in the S3 bucket in multiple matplotlib windows for varying tank depths
+### Running the `dataPlot2D.py` and `dataPlot3D.py` scripts locally should now plot the sensor data stored in the S3 bucket in multiple Plotly Chrome windows and optionally save them in the same directory that holds the scripts